Graph Energy Matching: Transport-Aligned Energy-Based Modeling for Graph Generation: Graph Energy Matching

+The contrastive loss $\mathcal{L}_{\text{CL}}$~\cite{hinton2002training} (see \Cref{app:energy-refinement} for the derivation) leverages the discrete proposals introduced in \Cref{proposals} and \Cref{proposals_lang} to efficiently sample from the model distribution.
+The main objective is to minimize $\min_\theta\; \mathcal{L}_{\text{Flow}}(\theta)+\lambda_{\text{CL}}\,\mathcal{L}_{\text{CL}}(\theta)$.
 We perform a warm-up phase of $N_{\mathrm{warmup}}$ training iterations using only $\mathcal{L}_{\text{Flow}}$ before introducing $\mathcal{L}_{\text{CL}}$.
 This serves two purposes: first, consistent with the intuition from the continuous formulation~\citep{balcerak2025energy}, it yields higher-quality negatives for contrastive learning; second, it allows us to \emph{temporarily} freeze the network after warm-up, solely to calibrate the mixing-phase sampler hyperparameters $(\beta_{\mathrm{mh}}, \beta^L, \lambda_{\mathcal V}^L, \lambda_{\mathcal E}^L)$ required by $\mathcal{L}_{\text{CL}}$.
 Specifically, we tune these hyperparameters to minimize the energy of samples generated by the fixed $V_\theta$, which is equivalent to maximizing their relative likelihood.
 To approximate samples from \( \pi_\theta \) required by \(\mathcal{L}_{\text{CL}}\), we run Markov chains initialized in equal proportions from uniform noise and data samples.
 (See \Cref{app:exp-setup} for detailed hyperparameters.)
 We outline high-level algorithms: